 How Does Debt Collection Work In Ontario?

-The first contact will be in the form of a letter, which the debt collection company will send, letting you know that they would like you to start paying your debts.
-A few days after the letter, they will call you and ensure that you know who they are, how much you owe and other relevant information.
+- Initial Contact By Letter: The first contact will be in the form of a letter, which the debt collection company will send, letting you know that they would like you to start paying your debts.

-If you don’t pay up or don’t answer their calls, there is a good chance that they will continue pestering you nearly every day.
-Eventually, if the debt is large enough, they might try to take legal action against you.
+- Ongoing Contact If You Don’t Respond: If you don’t pay up or don’t answer their calls, there is a good chance that they will continue pestering you nearly every day.

-What To Do If A Debt Collector Is Breaking The Law Or Harassing You?
+What To Do If A Debt Collector Is Breaking The Law Or Harassing You

 If you are the victim of harassment from a debt collector, you can file a complaint with the Ontario government.